RasheedLewis/VibeCraft/docs/DEV_GUIDE.md

 ```

 If you add new tokens or components, update the Tailwind config and keep docs in sync with `DESIGN_SYSTEM.md`.

+To preview light mode explicitly, add the `light` class to the root HTML element (e.g. `document.documentElement.classList.add('light')`).
+Use `dark` to force the night-studio palette.
+Removing both classes reverts to the default dark experience.

 ---